Tiiiger/QPyTorch/README.md

 # QPyTorch
 [![Downloads](https://pepy.tech/badge/qtorch)](https://pepy.tech/project/qtorch) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

+#### News:
+- Updated to version 0.2.0:
+  - **Bug fixed**: previously in our floating point quantization, numbers that are closer to 0 than the smallest representable positive number rounded to the smallest rep positive number.
+Now we round to 0 or the smallest representable number based on which one is the nearest
+  - **Different Behavior**: To be consistent with PyTorch [Issue #16498](https://github.com/pytorch/pytorch/pull/17443), we round the nearest even now.
+  - We migrate to PyTorch 1.5.0.
+There are several changes in the C++ API of PyTorch.
+  This new version is no longer backward-compatible with older PyTorch.
+  - **Special Note**: if you are using CUDA 10.1, please install CUDA 10.1 Update 1 (or later version).
+There is a bug in the first version of CUDA 10.1 which leads to compilation error.

 QPyTorch is a low-precision arithmetic simulation package in PyTorch.
 It is designed to support researches on low-precision machine learning, especially for researches in low-precision training.